gautemo/frontend-framework-chooser/src/docs/component.md

 ### JSX

 JSX is a syntax where you are allowed to include HTML elements inside the JavaScript syntax.
 You have the full power of JavaScript which is good.
-The bad is that it could be a bit muddled, causing a mess.
+The bad is that it could be a bit tangled.

 Not many know this, but Vue also allows [JSX syntax](https://github.com/vuejs/babel-plugin-jsx).